Navigating our Perception Box

 DOCUMENTARY

-Exec Producer/Camera Rob VanAlkemade, Series Producer Erika Paige Barnette, Associate Producer Nahima Shaffer, Series Editor Jae Shim, UC Editor Yvette Dubin, UC Consultant Gina Gonzales, Creative Director Jennymarie Jemsion, Managing Editor (articles) Jessi Cape
+Produced with a grant by Unlikely Collaborators • Exec Producer/Camera Rob VanAlkemade • Series Producer Erika Paige Barnette • Associate Producer Nahima Shaffer • Series Editor Jae Shim • UC Editor Yvette Dubin • UC Consultant Gina Gonzales • Creative Director Jennymarie Jemsion

 Exploring self-image through art can be terrifying, and rewarding.
 Artist and mental health advocate Leigh de Vries shares her journey using exposure therapy for self-discovery and healing, while psychologist Dr. Lauren Stutman, a BDD expert who also suffers from it, defines and contextualizes the disorder and treatments.